kaob1991/Programming-DA-project-2/README.md

 # programming-DA
-notebooks for programming in Data Analyiss module
+notebooks for programming in Data Analysis module